ethyca/fides/docs/fides/docs/language/resources/registry.md

 # Registry

 A Registry is a collection of System resources.
-You add a system to a Registry by setting the System's `registry_id` field.
+You may add a System to a Registry by setting the System's `registry_id` field.

   ```
   organization